 Seek the Expertise of Your Los Angeles Orthodontist

 For more information and tips on proper care for your braces, or to learn more about dental plaque and the tenets of good dental hygiene, schedule an appointment by calling our Los Angeles office at 213-513-7559 today for a free initial consultation.
-For your convenience, we have an office in Los Angeles, and Beverly Hills.
+For your convenience, we have an office in Los Angeles, and Century City.
 We proudly serve patients across all surrounding communities.